turri21/CDi_Senhor/README.md

 * Slow motion with VCDs is behaving incorrect
 * Unify save file name (.chd and .cue and subfolder) https://github.com/MiSTer-devel/CDi_MiSTer/issues/11
 * Multi disc titles that share one NvRAM
-* "Lost Eden" is not booting (it is even booting on MAME!)
-* "Christmas Country" is not booting
-* Coneheads shows black picture when trying to continue the movie
-* Addams Family Disc 2 crashes when opening menu
-* Top Gun Scan Mode / Fast Forward is unstable.
-Potential freeze
-  * MPEG Decoder even broken after reset?
 * Leaving the cake Puzzle in 7th Guest freezes (everytime?)
 * Weird shifted graphics with "David and Goliath"
 * Problems with "Les Guignols de l’Info"?